arthurhoch/homeworks/README.md

 Like:
 --
-Lists, Graphs, Games (in shell) ...
+Lists, Graphs, Games (in command line) ...

 # Trabalho de casa